thomaz1593/bookloggd-app/README.md

 ## Description

 Web application built with Spring Boot for managing books to read, featuring a REST API, user authentication, and more.
+For study purpose only.

 ## Features